JorjaFox/website/_posts-old-blog/2009-09-24-csi-10x01-family-affair-recap-and-images.md

 title: 'CSI 10&#215;01 "Family Affair" — Recap and Images'
 date: '2009-09-24T21:17:49-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Sara''s back, Catherine''s the boss, and there''s a gunfight at the lab!  <em>CSI</em> is back with a giant bang and a thrilling episode.'
+excerpt: 'Sara''s back, Catherine''s the boss, and there''s a gunfight at the lab!  _CSI_ is back with a giant bang and a thrilling episode.'
 layout: post
 guid: 'https://jorjafox.net/?p=2040'
 permalink: /2009/csi-10x01-family-affair-recap-and-images/